- Our experienced professionals weigh in on the following questions:

 Q4.
 What if the person you picture running the business next isn't the person you want to leave your estate to?

-Trust Officer: Sometimes the person you identify as the ideal next person to own the business is a key employee or partner.
+Wendy: Sometimes the person you identify as the ideal next person to own the business is a key employee or partner.
 That doesn't mean you have to give the company to them.
 We can help you plan for that transition and take care of your family as well.
 What you could do in this case is craft a plan for the employee or partner to buy the business when you are ready to step away, or if you die early or become disabled.

-To do this, you would need something called a buy/sell agreement.* That simply creates a pathway for one partner to buy out the other's stake in the business.
+One solution might be a buy/sell agreement.* That simply creates a pathway for one partner to buy out the other's stake in the business.
 Equally as important as drafting the agreement is funding it.
 If your heirs aren't inheriting your business outright, but you want them to receive the value of the business, clearly someone is going to have to pay them for it.

 Paul: One potential tool to fund the purchase when the time comes is life insurance.* Buy/sell life insurance is a specific type of term insurance that we use to fund the obligations in the buy/sell agreement.
 And in case you become disabled and can no longer run the business, there's also a special type of disability insurance that's designed specifically to fund buy/sell agreements.